What Every Cat Owner Should Know About Dental Care For Cats

 - Early prevention is extremely important to avoiding or treating serious dental issues

 Proper cat teeth cleaning consists of an oral exam and x-rays under anesthesia in order to properly diagnose any dental disease that may be present.
 Most of the dental disease in cats is under the gum line.
 Many cats produce feline odontoclastic resorption lesions (FORL) in their teeth.
 These are cavity like lesion at the neck of the tooth (where the gum meets the tooth).
 These lesions cause the roots to be resorbed.
 These lesions are painful.
 Unfortunately, your cat will naturally adapt to live with the pain these lesions cause.
 In these cases, the treatment usually requires extraction of the affected tooth/teeth.
 Not all cats are plagued with feline odontoclastic resorption lesions (FORL).
-Only a thorough exam involving x-rays taken by your vet can determine if your cat is living with these lesions.
+Only a thorough exam involving x-rays taken by your veterinarian can determine if your cat is living with these lesions.
 Treatment is curative.
 However, cats who produce these lesions are likely to produce more in their lifetime and will require annual care.

 Other dental issues in cats include gingivitis and periodontal disease that may require medication and or dental work to alleviate the pain.
 The importance of annual exams cannot be underestimated.
 In order to remain healthy, dental care is something you should trust to your veterinarian.